Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 A VPN service must offer the most secure protocols, such as WireGuard, OpenVPN, or an equivalent proprietary alternative (e.g. ExpressVPN’s Lightway).

-Using Wireshark, we ensure that any data transferred over the Internet through a VPN connection is fully encrypted and therefore undecipherable if intercepted.
+Using Wireshark, we ensure that any data transferred over the internet through a VPN connection is fully encrypted and therefore undecipherable if intercepted.

 The most secure VPNs will encrypt connections using AES-256 or ChaCha20 encryption standards, depending on the protocol used.